-- Equine Lecturer & Horse Judging Team Coach
+- Equine Lecturer and Horse Judging Team Coach

 - Undergraduate Education